Want to boost your grades and productivity this year?

-Gratitude is the act of looking for the good in situations.
+Gratitude is the simple act of looking for the good in situations.

-So ask yourself this: What are 3 good things that happened today?
+What are three good things that happened today?

 5. Go natural (cut out processed foods)

-Would an Olympic athlete eat a bucket of greasy chicken before they competed?
+Would an olympic athlete eat a bucket of greasy chicken before they competed?
 Of course not.
-It would be a recipe for disaster.
+They would be asking for trouble.

 Similarly, it’s a good idea to avoid eating processed foods (chips, chocolates, cake, etc) before a study session.

-Before studying, stick to eating natural, healthy snacks (vegetable sticks with hummus, fruit toast, fresh fruit, etc).
+Before studying, stick to eating natural, healthy snacks (vegetable sticks with a healthy dip, fruit toast, fresh fruit, etc).

-If you have other ideas or strategies you use to boost your happiness and wellbeing when you study, please let me know in the comment section below.
+If you have other ideas or strategies you use to boost your happiness and wellbeing, please let me know in the comment section below.